- Our Irrigation Symbols Drawing

 1”=40' scale: all symbols with an 8' radius or greater.

+As mentioned above, your spray symbol families will be assigned according to the Preference Set you're using for your system design.
 In the Irrigation Preferences, you'll assign one of the 10 spray head families to the types of spray heads.
 The first two families of spray head symbols will rotate with the direction in which the head is pointing.
 The other eight families of symbols don't rotate because they each contain a number representing the radius of the head.
 (An upside-down 9 would look like a 6, potentially causing confusion.)

 The available categories of spray heads in the Irrigation Preferences are: